Kobby6-lang/Dino-Game/README.md

 ,,,

 Add in a private void Awake and inside the brackets add in sprite Renderer get the components of the spriteRenderer variable.

+The code is basically saying that sprite renderer is getting the Sprite Renderer of the sprites that have been made.

 ,,,